Access to the Bermudiana Collection

 The Recorder 1933 to 1975

-Because the Library of Congress films the local papers, please allow for a 3 to 4 month time lag in the availability of the newspapers on microfilm.
+Since the Library of Congress films the local papers there is a time lag in the availability of the newspapers on microfilm.
 Hard copies of current issues are available in the Reading Room or can be obtained, upon request, from the Circulation Desk.
 The Bermuda National Library also offers access to our digital collection of newspapers (see link on the right).
 This collection currently includes the Royal Gazette from 1784 to 1899, and the Bermuda Recorder from July 1933 to July 1975.
-These digital records were made from the microfilm copies held by the Bermuda National Library
+These digital records were made from the microfilm copies held by the Bermuda National Library.

 Preservation of Bermuda Newspapers and Books